 14. Crossrail Place Roof Garden, Canary Wharf

 Gardens emerge in the unlikeliest of places, including this tropical beauty atop a railway station.
 With blooms and plants from across the world, ranging from Australasian ferns to American sweetgums, Chinese bamboo, and more, it’s a wonderfully international green space.
 Take a trek around the world all without leaving Canary Wharf.

 📍 Crossrail Place, E14 5AB.

 15. St Dunstan-in-the-East, City of London

 The bombed-out ruins of this church have been made even more beautiful by trailing vines, flowerbeds, and trees providing shade.
-Popular with both city workers on lunch, and the lifestyle blogging crowd – in fact, it might be the only time they overlap…
+St Dunstan-in-the-East is popular with both city workers on lunch, and the lifestyle blogging crowd – it’s a verdant joy for everyone.